pratikmistry96/Data-Science-I-Data-Challenges/Data_Challenge_1/readme.md

+# Introduction

+This repository contains a code and knitted HTML file for a Data Challenge

+- 200930_Mistry_DataChallenge_1.Rmd
+- 200930_Mistry_DataChallenge_1.html

+The data challenge required us to utilize data provided by Tidytuesday and create five figures.

-This readme file and all datasets in this repository were taken from a Tidytuesday repository with link below.
+**Note:** This readme file and all datasets in this repository were taken from a Tidytuesday repository with link below.

 Tidytuesday Repo: https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-01-29